 Sure.
 I miss the sense of family, connection and relationships that were built over the 33 years I was so involved.
 I miss the fellowship and all the social functions that came from being part of a large organization too...especially coming together to sing positive , inspiring music - which to this day still moves me (whether its Christian or other such music.)
 Although I can still have these spiritual experiences outside of Christianity, its harder to find a community to share it with since our particular area is mostly Christian.

 Although I always love to keep myself open, what many fail to realize is just how much our experiences are subject to the bias of our beliefs.
 No matter what religion one comes from, people always tend to attribute their experiences to "their" God or belief system.
 It happens all the time.
 Obviously, that is what I did too.
-However, what I failed to understand about these kind of experiences though was just how often they take place in other religions & spiritual practises outside of Christianity too.
+However, what I failed to understand about these kind of experiences though was just how often they take place in other religions & spiritual practices outside of Christianity too.
 (Of which, yes, I've have had the pleasure of experiencing as well.)
-There are just so many factors that come into play to create them, including: unconditional love & acceptance, the power of coming together within a positive community and the power of inspiring music (1& 2) combined with our inter-connectedness to each other.
+There are just so many factors that come into play to create them, including: unconditional love & acceptance, the power of coming together within a positive community and the power of inspiring music (see here & here + here) combined with our interconnectedness to each other.
 Not to forget how psychology & the brain also plays such huge roles during these times as well.
 So when looking back at some of my really wonderful experiences, I have come to realize that there is just so much out there to learn and the beauty of such experiences are simply not limited to Christianity as I was taught.
 They expand way beyond it.
 Such experiences no longer validate the Christian faith for me.
 They only validate that there is so much out there to experience and each of us can tap into it regardless of being a Christian or not.
 So while I remain open-minded to wonder and this amazing universe, I do not accept these experiences to validate Christianity whatsoever.

 Yes, I can.